top of page

 and I opted for a new square tapered crankset with a traditional 113.5 sealed bottom bracket.

-Before starting the assembly process, I had a picture in my mind of the bike I wanted to create for my needs.
-I can select whatever parts I need for the task, and it is very satisfying not only to assemble it piece by piece but also to see it come together as a complete product.
+Before starting the assembly process, I imagined the bike I wanted to create to meet my needs.
+I selected the parts, and it was incredibly satisfying not only to put it together piece by piece but also to see it become a finished product.

-I take pride in finding the 'old' 25.4 handlebar/stem combination in silver, contrasting with the black dominance here in Taiwan.
-The fork has been restored from a bumped original by smoothing out the scratches and has been painted on a smooth base coat as a one-of-a-kind by myself.
+I'm proud of finding the 'old' 25.4 handlebar/stem combination in silver, which stands out against the prevalent black here in Taiwan.
+I restored the fork from a damaged original by smoothing out the scratches and painting it on a smooth base coat as a unique piece myself.

 Costs

-Since some components originated from the original build and my parts bin, it's challenging to assign a price to the entire bike.
+Since some components came from the original build and my parts bin, it's challenging to assign a price to the entire bike.
 I purchased some new parts for functionality and safety, specifically:

 - crankset including bottom bracket: USD 24.00